Pinnacle Career Institute is registered with the:

 A student having an academic complaint should first discuss it with the instructor.
 If the issue cannot be resolved with the instructor, the student may discuss it with the campus Director of Education.
 If the Director of Education cannot satisfactorily resolve the complaint, the student may request the matter be referred to the campus Executive Director.
 The Executive Director will hear the complaint and make a recommendation for a solution.
 If the Executive Director cannot satisfactorily resolve the complaint, the student may request the matter be referred to the school’s Chief Academic Officer.
 The decision of the Chief Academic Officer shall be final.

-If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council for Independent Colleges and Schools (ACICS.)
-Any complaint considered by the Council must be in written form, with permission from the complainant for the Council to forward a copy of the complaint to the school for response.
-The Council will keep the complainant informed on the status of the complaint as well as the final resolution.
+If a student does not feel that the school has adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commision of Career Schools and Colleges.
+Any complaint considered by the Comission must be in written form, with permission from the complainant for the Comission to forward a copy of the complaint to the school for response.
+The Comission will keep the complainant informed on the status of the complaint as well as the final resolution.
 Complaints are requested to be submitted in the following manner: